Aleph: Arabic ʾalif

 Written as ا or 𐪑, spelled as ألف or 𐪑𐪁𐪐 and transliterated as ALA, it is the first letter in Arabic and North Arabian.
 Together with Hebrew aleph, Greek alpha and Latin A, it is descended from Phoenician ʾāleph, from a reconstructed Proto-Canaanite ʾalp "ox".

+In classical Arabic calligraphy, alif is also used as the main reference for the proportions of the other letters.
+Its height is traditionally measured in nuqṭah (نقطة "dots"), which represent the width of the pen nib.
+Different calligraphy manuals give different values for the height of alif, usually between five and ten dots, depending on the script.
+A 2020 study by Yaghan analyzed these traditional rules using geometric methods and showed that the different historical measurements can be explained by changes in pen angle and how the dots are arranged, while still keeping simple whole-number height-to-width ratios.
+The study also discusses how other letters were historically derived from alif and from a circle based on its height.

 Alif has the highest frequency out of all 28 letters in the Arabic abjad.

 Alif is written in one of the following ways depending on its position in the word: